lark-parser/lark/docs/reference.md

         "world"

-2. Rules that recieve a question mark (?) at the beginning of their definition, will be inlined if they have a single child.
+b.
+Rules that recieve a question mark (?) at the beginning of their definition, will be inlined if they have a single child.

 Example: